 Learn how to cut a bell pepper with this quick 1-minute video tutorial!
-Plus, I’ve got lots of great tips for you for how to select and store fresh bell peppers.
+Plus, tips for how to select and store fresh bell peppers.

 How do you feel about bell peppers?